opensight-cv/docs/docs/modules/color.md

-The ColorPps module contains nodes used to manipulate an image directly.
+The ColorOps module contains nodes used to manipulate an image directly.
 These nodes can be found under the opsi-colorops tab.

 ![ColorOps Module Add Nodes Image](../assets/images/modules/colorops/module_colorops.png)